Top 5 ways to encourage customers to reduce food waste

 As business as usual now seems to be settling into place and our attention can be drawn to other pressing matters affecting our sustainability, no doubt food waste is a topic that has come to mind recently.

-It’s a great time to get involved with WRAP’s ‘Food Waste Action Week’ campaign, running Monday 7th to Sunday 13th March, aimed at educating the public on food waste and encouraging a change in old habits to reduce the amount of food waste generated.
+It’s great to get involved with WRAP’s ‘Food Waste Action Week’ campaign, aimed at educating the public on food waste and encouraging a change in old habits to reduce the amount of food waste generated.

 Did you know that 81% of UK citizens are concerned about climate change but only 32% see a clear link between this and food waste?
 Furthermore, 2 in 5 citizens never think about food waste when eating out.

-Bidfood has set in place ambitious targets on both reducing food waste and carbon emissions, recently committing to setting net zero carbon targets aligned to the SBTi (Science-Based Targets initiative).
-We are keen to support our customers with their sustainability initiatives and have put together some ideas below in which hospitality and foodservice businesses can get involved with this campaign.
+Bidfood has set in place ambitious targets on both reducing food waste and carbon emissions, and we are keen to support our customers with their sustainability initiatives and have put together some ideas below in which hospitality and foodservice businesses can get involved with this campaign.

 1. Highlight low waste recipes